JATOS/JATOS_docs/versioned_docs/version-3.9.1/Write_your_study/jsPsych-and-JATOS.md

 </div>

 JATOS primarily handles the server-side aspects of your study, such as storing result data and managing workers.
-It doesn't dictate what happens within the browser itself — that's where your HTML, JavaScript, and CSS come in.
+It doesn't dictate what happens within the browser itself—that's where your HTML, JavaScript, and CSS come in.
 While you can write all of this yourself, using a framework can be very helpful; [jsPsych](http://www.jspsych.org/) is an excellent option.

 You'll find several jsPsych examples among [our example studies](/Example-Studies).